Sophie Gray: Autumn Leaves and Spring

 In Autumn Leaves, Gray is one of four girls beside a smoking bonfire of leaves.
 Her sister Alice is also in this picture, together with two local girls at the right procured by Effie.
 (Note: Autumn Leaves is now in the Manchester Art Gallery and is still used frequently to illustrate autumnal themes and/or bonfires: see, for example, Country Life, 23 November 2011.)
 Of the four, only Gray appears to be verging on womanhood.

 In the later Spring, eight girls (whose ages ranged from 12 to 15) recline in an orchard.
-Gray is depicted in profile, wearing a colourful, striped robe, with long flowing hair, while Alice lies somewhat provocatively with a blade of grass in her mouth.
+Gray is depicted at the left of the painting in profile, wearing a colourful, striped robe, with long flowing hair.
+Alice appears twice (and possibly three times) - she lies on the right, somewhat provocatively with a blade of grass in her mouth; she is also the girl fourth from the right, lying with her elbow on the ground and resting her head on her hand.
+She may also be the seated figure in blue, third from the left.